-Ques 1.
-What general method of employing our time shall we advise?
+Ques.
+1. What general method of employing our time shall we advise?

 Ans.
-We advise you, 1.
-As often as possible to rise at four.
-2. From four to five in the morning, and from five to six in the evening, to meditate, pray, and read the Scriptures with notes, and the closely practical parts of what Mr. Wesley has published.
-3. From six in the morning till twelve, (allowing an hour for breakfast,) read with much prayer, some of our best religious tracts.
+We advise you, l.
+As often as possible to rise at five.
+2. From five to six in the morning, and from five to six in the evening, to meditate, pray, and read the Scriptures with notes, and the closely practical parts of what Mr. Wesley has published.
+3. From seven in the morning till twelve, (allowing an hour for breakfast,) read with much prayer, some of our best religious books.